How to manage the accounts payable process in 2025

 Due - Maintain good vendor relationships

 If you use the same suppliers over and over again, you need to be able to rely on them to have your best interests at heart.
-Thus, you need to prioritize their best interests yourself:
+Thus, you need to prioritise their best interests yourself:

 "Cultivating relationships with your vendors may pay off over time as well for your accounts payable.
 For example, if you are on good terms with a vendor as a regular customer, you may be able to get discounted services or products.